Dr. Áine Lombard, Counselling Psychologist, CPsychol

 I am a highly qualified and motivated Chartered Counselling Psychologist and a registered Practitioner Psychologist with the Health and Care Professions Council (HCPC).
-I offer confidential one to one counselling and psychotherapy to people in the Stirlingshire and Lothian areas.
+I offer confidential one to one counselling and psychotherapy to people in the Falirk, Stirlingshire and East Lothian areas.
 Furthermore, I am qualified to supervise Practitioner Psychologists, Trainee Psychologists and Counsellors in the surrounding area.

 There are a multitude of issues and concerns that may prompt any person, of any background, in any situation, to seek out a psychologist.
 These may include experiences of helplessness, feelings of distress, confusion, or stagnation personally or professionally.
 Often, people feel stuck and unable to address their difficulties alone; this helplessness is a universal human trait, however, it can be lessened through talking therapy.

 In my role as a Counselling Psychologist, I feel it is important to work with people as individuals.
 I want us to work collaboratively to engage with and understand your difficulties within a safe, confidential and supportive setting, where you will be treated with respect and compassion.
 The aim of our work together will be to enable you to explore new perspectives and choices, and find a way towards an improved sense of well-being.